The Anxiety Workbook for Teens

 “If you are searching for a highly recommended self-help resource that will enable your teen to learn to manage their anxiety, get this workbook.
 In this revised edition, Lisa Schab encourages self-reflection and discovery through thought-provoking questions, and simultaneously equips adolescents with a toolbox full of useful strategies and accessible skills that they can readily apply to daily practice.
 Especially today, any anxious teen can benefit from these techniques.”~Stephanie Margolese, PhD

-—Stephanie Margolese, PhD, clinical psychologist, associate professor of psychiatry and assistant professor of psychology at McGill University, and author of My Brain Team and Sam’s Big Secret
+—Stephanie Margolese, PhD, clinical psychologist, associate member of psychiatry and an assistant professor of psychology at McGill University, and author of My Brain Team and Sam’s Big Secret

 “I find this workbook such a great resource for teens and myself as a therapist.
 Most teens I encounter, personally and professionally, experience some level of anxiety.
 This workbook offers helpful information, new tools, and fun activities to help improve insight.
 I have found it to be an easy read and I highly recommend it to everyone.”~Stacy Spang